-ANSWER: A record may not be destroyed until a Certificate of Records Destruction form is prepared by the school's/office's Records Liaison and approved by the Office Head/School Principal and the Records Officer.
-The process for obtaining approval for the destruction of records is outlined in the Records Management Program Procedures Guide.
-See instructions for disposing of BCPS records.
+ANSWER: A record may not be destroyed until a Certificate of Records Destruction form is prepared by the office's Records Liaison and approved by the Office Head and the Records Officer.
+The process for obtaining approval for destruction of records is outlined in the Records Retention Program Procedures.